mixemer/challengemeup/README.md

 ### Support or Contact

 Having trouble with Pages?
-Contact us at [contact support](challengemeup.dev@gmail.com) and we’ll help you sort it out.
+Contact us at challengemeup.dev@gmail.com and we’ll help you sort it out.